isabellahoch/generative-ai-genesis-hackathon/README.md

 ## Hackathon Submission

-ImpressionAI is my submission to the AI Genesis Hackathon under the Visual art using generative AI category.
-It addresses the problem statement by developing AI algorithms that accurately interpret and translate human instructions into complex visual art.
+ImpressionAI is my submission to the AI Genesis Hackathon under the Visual Art using Generative AI category.
+It addresses the problem statement by developing a customized AI algorithm that accurately interprets and translates human instructions into complex visual art.
 The application allows users to generate custom impressionist paintings based on their text instructions and provides a user-friendly interface to interact with the AI system.

 ## License